Frequently asked questions about administering your health benefits program

 I am no longer getting an invoice.
 Why?

 You may no longer be receiving a mailed invoice if one or more of the following occurred:

 - Your mailing address changed.
-If you have recently changed your mailing address, please notify your billing specialist.
+If you have recently changed your mailing address, please notify your billing team.

 - You recently signed up for our Providence Employer Portal.
 When you register for our employer portal, you are agreeing to view your invoices online.
 When doing so, we send a one page payment coupon to you in the mail.
 You will need to use this to pay your bill.
 To review your bill and see the total amount due, please log into your secure employer portal.

-If you wish to continue receiving invoices in the mail, please contact your billing specialist.
+If you wish to continue receiving invoices in the mail, please contact your billing team.

 Why do I have retro adjustments on my invoice?